dmeoli/WS4J/README.md

 ## Prerequisites

-By default, requirement for compilation are:
+By default, the requirements for compilation are:

  - JDK 8+
  - Maven